Thornton has plenty of water — it’s just in the wrong place. And that’s a very Colorado story.

 What hasn’t changed, Hunt said, is Thornton’s duty to deliver safe drinking water to more than 100,000 residents — and counting — every day, without fail.
 Every year that goes by, pipeline construction costs go up, right-of-way acquisition costs go up, and climate change robs even the most senior water rights holders of their once-unshakeable confidence in supply.

 “Our constituents invested in this back in the mid-1980s,” Hunt said.
-“And part of what they invested in was that high source water.
+“And part of what they invested in was that high quality source water.
 We feel like that’s something that we need to be able to deliver to them.”

 At the same time, Hunt said, she understands Larimer County officials have the same protective mindset.